 Traffic control is required both for the safety of the traveling public and the employees performing the work.

-- Traffic control is required to ensure that the application has had adequate time to cure prior to reopening to traffic.
+Traffic control is required to ensure that the applied emulsion has had adequate time to cure prior to reopening to traffic.
 The curing time will vary depending on the pavement surface conditions and the weather conditions at the time of application.
-Any kind of traffic on uncured slurry will cause unsightly tracks.
+Any kind of traffic on uncured fog seal will cause unsightly tracks

-- Power steering marks are normal, these will occur for a while after construction, but often minimize as traffic rolls the surface.
+Power steering marks are normal, these will occur for a while after construction, but often fade under extended traffic.

 Make traffic control a priority and plan the sign layout.
 Ensure traffic control devices are inspected routinely and use only traffic control devices that are in good condition and highly visible.
 Locate signs where they are clearly visible and place signs at a distance to give motorist adequate response time.